14 Pinterest Tools and Tips to Enhance Your Pinning Experience

 Online Photo Editors:

-Pixlr is a free image editing software that you can use directly in your browser, no download required.
+Pixlr is a free image editor that you can use directly in your browser, no download required.
 You can choose to upload the pic from your PC or open image by URL.
-It’s like a simpler ‘Photoshop’ tool yet so equipped with most of the necessary features: filters, layers, adjustments and much more!
-Perfect for any intermediate to advanced image editing work before uploading it for blogs or pinterest.
-Did I mention you can even select preferred language for the app too?
+It’s like a simpler ‘Photoshop’ tool yet so equipped with most of the necessary features: filters, layers, adjustments and even elements!
+Perfect for any intermediate to advanced image editing work before uploading it for blogs or Pinterest.
+Pixlr comes with paid versions as well, with more features such as extra overlays, icons, decorative texts and more templates.

 If you are not into complicated customization, iPiccy is the online photo editor for you.
 It’s easy to navigate from one setting or effect to another.
-You can adjust exposures, fixing colors, add frames, retouch etc.
+You can edit picture, make a collage and add text, stickers, overlays & apply text effects.

 Ribbet is very similar to iPiccy, including some of the options but a few (such as touch up, stickers, effects, frames) are for premium members which you need to register first before using it.
-For now it’s free to register but for limited time only.
-If you’re not into registering then can always check first if iPiccy has the option you need.
+Free plan comes with basic tools and filters, with photo-uploading limit to 5 photos at once.
+If you’re not into registering then can always check first if iPiccy or FotoFlexer has the option you need.

 For Pin Scheduling: